 Step 6: Hook the candy tray to the rope with the secure hook and let it go!

-Add-on: The kids loved the zip-line so much we continued to experiment.
-We use the Scientific Method and followed the steps to determine how much weight it could hold while we kept adding toys and more candy.
+Add-on: The kids loved the zip-line so much that we continued to experiment with the Scientific Method.
+We followed the steps to determine how much weight it could hold while we kept adding toys and more candy.